-By clicking on the approval description in the first column, the event planner can see additional history about it, as well as change its state.
+By clicking on the approval description in the first column, the event planner can see additional history about it and change its state.

 Overriding the Approval Process

 There are several ways an event planner can override the approval process.
 First, the approval process requires that bookings be in a request status.
-An event planner can simply confirm or cancel the event to override the approval process.
+An event planner can confirm or cancel the event to override the approval process.

 This is helpful since there's no need to review approvals if, for example, an event is canceled by the user.
 Canceling the bookings automatically removes pending event approvals from the approver's queue.

-Second, an event planner can indicate that they're disregarding an approval.
+Second, an event planner can indicate that they're disregarding the approval.
 The system then retains the approval for reference but treats it as if it never existed.
 For example, let's say a requester has submitted a request that triggers several event approvals (AV, Catering, and Security).
 The catering department immediately denies the catering approval, so the system acts as if all approvals have been denied, and the event planner would see this event as being denied.

-After further review in the event editor, the planner sees the catering order, knows that the event could continue without catering, and reaches out to the customer letting them know catering is not available.
+After further review in the event editor, the planner sees the catering order, knows that the event could continue without catering, and reaches out to the customer, letting them know catering is unavailable.
 The customer decides to proceed without catering, so the remaining approvals still need to be reviewed.

-At that point, the event planner can simply remove the catering items and set the state of the catering approval to Disregarded.
+At that point, the event planner can remove the catering items and set the state of the catering approval to Disregarded.
 This tells Mazévo to ignore that approval and make the remaining approvals available to the appropriate approvers, and the review process continues.